marrickmedical/angular-test/README.md

 *To clarify:*
 - You will be adding books to the UI, not to a users Google Cloud books account.
 - We don't expect this to be persistent, but if you choose to make it so, use a Redux Design Pattern with `@ngrx/store`
 - You will be using Angular 2+, so be sure you are viewing Google based searches accordingly.
-Do not view resource that are listed for 'AngularJS'.
+Do not view resources that are listed for 'AngularJS'.
 A good trick is to add 'angular 2' to any Google searches to filter the results.

 ## Submitting your result
 Create a repo on your personal github account that will house all of your code.
 Once done, let us know @ it.jobs@marrickmedical.com with a link